 Oct 13 2008, 08:19 PM

-Filed under: Project Management, IT Productivity Pack, Governance, User Management Solution Accelerator, SharePoint Custom Column Pack, User Profile Sync, MashPoint, SharePoint Price Calculator, Risk, Gartner, Assurance, Guest Blog
+Filed under: Project Management, IT Productivity Pack, Governance, User Management Solution Accelerator, SharePoint Custom Column Pack, User Profile Sync, MashPoint, SharePoint Price Calculator, Risk, Gartner, Assurance, Guest Blog [Edit Tags]

 As Sr. Technical Product Manager for SharePoint Products and Technologies at Microsoft, I owned the technical messaging and product positioning for the IT Professional audience.
 With more than 12 years of experience in the Internet Industry, I have a vast background in Web technologies.
 First, starting out with Internet and intranet application web design including enterprise backend data storage.
 I later moved into design and infrastructure architecture, engineering, and operations.
 I'm now a community evangelist for SharePoint and working to help companies solve their IT issues related to deployment and governance.